 Signing up for health insurance is typically a once-a-year event that occurs during a period called open enrollment.
 If you or your employees miss it, you can’t get health insurance or make changes to your coverage until the next open enrollment—unless you have a qualifying life event.

 A Qualifying Life Event (QLE) is a change in your employees’ lives that allows them to enroll in your health plan or make changes to their coverage.
-Employees who experience a QLE are eligible for a special enrollment period, which is a window during which they can enroll or make changes to their health coverage, including adding a spouse or dependents to the plan.
+Employees who experience a QLE are eligible for a special enrollment period.
+It is a window during which they can enroll or make changes to their health coverage, including adding a spouse or dependents to the plan.

-What type of life changes are considered Qualifying Life Events?
+What life changes are considered a Qualifying Life Event?

 Marriage, divorce, or legal separation

 Some of the most common examples of QLEs are:

 An employee who gets married can add their new spouse to the plan.
 Or, they can drop your plan if they’re added to their new spouse’s plan.
 Also, an employee who loses coverage due to divorce or legal separation would be eligible for a special enrollment period.
 During that time they can sign up for a plan your company offers.

 Your employee will have a special enrollment period to add their new child to their coverage.
 Coverage for a newborn or newly adopted child will be backdated to the date of birth or adoption.

 Involuntary loss of coverage under another plan

 For example, let’s say your employee is covered under a spouse’s plan.
 But then the spouse quits their job, and with that, loses their health insurance.
 In this case, your employee could enroll in your health plan, assuming they meet the other eligibility guidelines.
 And if you offer coverage for spouses, their spouse could also enroll.